GEO4850 – Structural Geology and Basin Formation

 Recommended previous knowledge

-10 credits overlap with GEO9850 – Advanced Structural Geology
+- 10 credits overlap with GEO9850 – Structural Geology and Basin Formation

 The course is taught intensively over several week-long modules through the semester (block-module teaching).
 Seminars and exercises of 3 hrs a week will cover the entire semester.
-The course is summed up by lectures and 5-7 days compulsory field work (excursion) late in the semester.
-In total 80% of the exercises and the field report must be approved.
+Before the exam, the course is summed up by a seminar.
+At least 80% of the exercises and seminars must be completed, and the field report must be approved.

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.

-We reserve the right to change the form of teaching and exams according to the number of students.
-With many students participating, a 3-hours written exam will replace the oral exam.
+With many students participating in the course, a 3-hours written exam will replace the oral exam.
 This will be decided between the teacher and students.

 Language of examination